-- Phase 2: The Environmental Assessment includes external analyses on macro and micro level trends that impact the organization, internal analyses on the organization’s core competencies, and a SWOT evaluation based on these analyses.
+- Phase 2: The Environmental Assessment includes external analyses of macro and micro-level trends that impact the organization, internal analyses of the organization’s core competencies, and a SWOT evaluation based on these analyses.

-- Phase 4: The Strategic Planning phase lays out process flows as to develop a long term strategic plan to guide leadership’s decision-making and to develop a nearer term strategic operating plan to guide staff’s implementation.
+- Phase 4: The Strategic Planning phase lays out process flows to develop a long-term strategic plan to guide leadership’s decision-making and to develop a nearer-term strategic operating plan to guide staff’s implementation.

-- Phase 6: Performance Management is to measure the performance of the organization’s strategy, learn from weak signals and agilely adapt the plan to become a strategy focused organization which has strategic management as an ongoing process.
+- Phase 6: Performance Management is to measure the performance of the organization’s strategy, learn from weak signals and agilely adapt the plan to become a strategy-focused organization that has strategic management as an ongoing process.

 Learning More About Successful Strategic Management